ianozsvald/dtype_diet/README.md

 * we could do with a link that explains binary representation of float & int for those wanting to learn more

 ## Development

+There's a bunch of interesting notes in the initial Tweet I sent out: https://twitter.com/ianozsvald/status/1267129298646941696 (thanks to all who replied).

 ### Releases